astral-sh/ruff/README.md

 # Assume Python 3.10.
 target-version = "py310"

+[tool.ruff.mccabe]
+# Unlike Flake8, default to a complexity level of 10.
+max-complexity = 10
 ```

 As an example, the following would configure Ruff to: (1) avoid checking for line-length